joncto/research-services/index.md

 ----

-The picture above is generated with MidJourney, using the following line:

-`/imagine prompt: Painting in style of Munch of Media scholars with computers, surrounded by a matrix of code and --ar 2:1 --v 5 --chaos 30`
+*The image above is created with MidJourney, entering the following prompt: `/imagine prompt: Painting in style of Munch of Media scholars with computers, surrounded by a matrix of code and --ar 2:1 --v 5 --chaos 30`*